saru29/data-analysis/Trimester_1_2023/Project 11 FIT File Handling and Data Pipeline/wahoo_get_fit_file/readme.md

-# Wahoo - Get Fit File
+# Wahoo - Get .FIT File
 This script retrieves the latest workout data from the Wahoo Fitness API for a given user, saves the workout data as a .fit file in the fit_file folder, converts the .fit file to a CSV file and pandas dataframe (raw), and then processes the data for injection into a BigQuery table.

 ## Requirements